Deer

 • deer tag or additional deer tag (validated for the appropriate season/firearm, area and type of deer) or be party hunting with a person who has a valid deer tag or additional deer tag

-The deer tag included with the purchase of a deer licence or farmer's deer licence is valid for one antlered deer (a deer with at least one antler of at least 7.5 centimetres long) in any WMU with an open season.
-Note: the controlled deer hunt section describes the additional requirements for hunting during a controlled deer hunt season.
+The deer tag included with the purchase of a deer licence or farmer's deer licence is valid for 1 antlered deer (a deer with at least 1 antler of at least 7.5 centimetres long) in any WMU with an open season.
+Note: The controlled deer hunt section describes the additional requirements for hunting during a controlled deer hunt season.

-Resident hunters wishing to hunt an antlerless deer (deer with no antlers or antlers both less than 7.5 centimetres long, which generally include adult female deer and fawns of both sexes) should apply to the antlerless deer draw and/or the controlled deer hunt draw depending on their WMU and season of preference.
+Resident hunters wishing to hunt an antlerless deer (deer with no antlers or where both antlers are less than 7.5 centimetres long, which generally include adult female deer and fawns of both sexes) should apply to the antlerless deer draw and/or the controlled deer hunt draw, depending on their WMU and season of preference.
 Note: Hunters may also hunt an antlerless deer by purchasing an additional deer tag valid for antlerless deer or by party hunting with a person who has a deer tag or additional deer tag valid for an antlerless deer.

 Resident hunters successful in the antlerless deer draw will be issued a deer tag that identifies the tag as being valid for 1 antlerless deer in a specific WMU or 1 antlered deer in any WMU.